(Adaptation of the book, The

 EXT.
 SUBURBS - MID-MORNING

 We follow the car through wealthy suburbs.
 We pass luxurious homes with large drives and thick vibrant lawns, We pass a jogger in designer sportswear, CLOSE-UP on the joggers smart watch.
-We pass a Dog walker wearing high heels.
+We pass a dog walker wearing high heels.
 She has a Poodle at the end of a leash - CLOSE-UP on the dogs diamond studded collar.
-We pass a upmarket cocktail bar - CLOSE-UP on fizzing cocktail and a pair of gleaming white gnashers.
+We pass an upmarket cocktail bar - CLOSE-UP on a fizzing cocktail and a pair of gleaming white gnashers.